ff6347/obsidian-base-merge/README.md

 pnpm run dev
 ```

 Edit the source files in the `src/` directory.
 The main plugin code is in `src/main.ts`.
-Needs the hotreload plugin for live reloading during development.
+Uses the hotreload plugin for live reloading during development.

 ### Building